SiemelNaran/myutils/OVERVIEW.md

     multimap.put(new Key("key"), new Value(5));
     multimap.put(new Key("key"), new Value(7));
 ```

+- *PageList*: Class representing an array as an array of pages.
+    - Inserting an element in the middle of the array is fast as we only have to insert an element in one page.
+    - There is also a specialization of binary search in MoreCollections.
+    - PageList is just an interface.
+There are two types of page lists: ArrayPageList and LinkedListPageList, meaning that each page is either an ArrayList or a LinkedList.

 - *RewindableIterator*: An iterator that has a rewind function to let you go back one element.
 It does not let you rewind any number of times, as that would basically be a list iterator.